HuaMick/Reference/Tools/GCP/gcp_memorystore.md

   - Stream: acts like an append-only log
   - HyperLogLog: probabilistic estimates of cardinality (trades perfect accuracy for efficient space utilization)

+**Memcache**
+In memory key-value pair data store used for application caching and sharing data across application instances
+  - multi-threaded
+  - not persistant : loses all data if crashes
+  - does not support sets or sorted sets
+  - shared service
+  - not transactional : does not wait for other transactions to complete
+  - applications should be able to function without memcache

+Batch Commands:
+  - getAll()
+  - putAll()
+  - deleteAll()

+Atomic Operations:
+  - incrementAll()
+  - getIdentifiable()
+  - outIfUntouched()